Foster Questions

 First and foremost is providing a safe and loving indoor home for a pup in need.
 This means providing soft bedding, a clean living space, brushing and bathing as needed, taking to a professional groomer (paid for by the rescue) if needed, feeding and administering needed medications, and keeping track of medications and preventatives administered.
 Secondly is commitment.
 It’s important to understand that it is very hard on dogs to be bounced around.
 They don’t understand what’s happening, and being moved from foster to foster can cause them to develop behavior issues such as separation anxiety.
 When you take on a foster dog, we ask that you take that responsibility seriously and do not ask for the dog to be moved unless it is an emergency.
 Thirdly, but also extremely importantly, is providing exposure for your foster dog.
 This means providing updated quality photos and videos, an updated and honest bio for potential adopters to read, and bringing your foster dog to events.
 Without these things, it is very hard for a dog to be adopted, especially a senior or special needs dog!
 If you need help getting these things, we have a lot of wonderful volunteers (even some professional photographers) that can help.

 Yes – to an extent.
-All potential adopters must fill out an application and go through our process to be approved including friends and family of fosters.
+All potential adopters must fill out an application and go through our process to be approved, including friends and family of fosters.
 This includes a home inspection and background check, vet call, landlord call, etc. We go by a “best fit” model, not first come, first served.
 Our goal is to help the dog find the BEST forever home.
 If the home is not a fit, they will not be approved for that dog.
-The dogs come first!
-However, if we send you a potential adopter to talk to that has been approved and you get a bad vibe, that’s important too.
-If you have a friend that wants to adopt, make sure they get their app in!
-We do not want to have dogs waiting to find their homes.
-Please keep us informed every step of the way.
+The dogs always come first, and your input will be invaluable to us.

 Falling in love definitely happens!
 We call this “foster failing,” though it’s usually a win for both the foster and the dog.
 Fosters get first dibs on adopting their dog.
 However, we require that you tell us your intent to adopt as soon as you know you are keeping the pup.
 We do not want to approve someone and tell them they get to meet the dog and then dash their hopes.
 We want to avoid broken hearts as much as possible.
 Fosters who adopt their dog are required to pay the full adoption fee.
 We usually spend 2-3 times as much on getting the dog healthy and adoptable, and without that fee, we couldn’t afford to save more dogs.